From Bloomfield: Go 5 mi. S on Hwy. 102, then 5 mi. SW on State Forest Hwy.

-Maidstone is the most remote of Vermont's state parks and still retains much of the wilderness character associated with the Northeast Kingdom.
+Maidstone is the most remote of Vermont's state parks and still retains much of the character associated with the Northeast Kingdom.
 Maidstone Lake was created when glacial ice carved out a deep basin in a preexisting valley.
 When the last glaciers melted 12,000 years ago, a deep, clear, cold lake was formed.

 Maidstone was designated by the state of Vermont as a state park in 1938.
 The camp areas were wilderness, but the area around the lodge was a Civilian Conservation Corps camp.
 The CCC built many sites with fireplaces for camping, the lodge, and a picnic shelter, which are still in use today.

-The campground has 34 tent/trailer sites and 37 lean-tos.
+The campground has 34 tent/RV sites and 37 lean-tos.
 Three of the four rest rooms include hot showers ($).
 A sanitary dump station is available, but no hookups.
 There are play areas, hiking trails, and swimming beaches in the campground.
 A swimming beach and an additional rest room is available at the day use area.

 Surrounding the park are acres of forest lands that offer miles of logging roads for mountain biking or just walking.